marlonbarrios/semantic_tensegrities/README.md

 ### Interaction
 - **Spacebar**: Press spacebar to start/reset the system and begin automatic generation cycle (also activates heartbeat sound)
+- **Mobile**: Tap anywhere on the landing page to start on mobile devices
-- **Word Clicking**: Click on any word in the network to generate new text based on that concept (stops auto-generation)
+- **Word Clicking**: Click on any word in the network to generate new text based on that concept (stops auto-generation and triggers collapse animation)
+- **Network Navigation**:
-- **Network Navigation**: Click and drag to pan, scroll to zoom, hover to see relationships
+  - **Desktop**: Click and drag to pan, scroll to zoom, hover to see relationships
+  - **Mobile**: Drag to pan, pinch to zoom, tap words to see relationships
 - **Language Selection**: Use the dropdown menu on the landing page (top right) to select your language
 - **Home Button**: Click the home button (top right, when network is visible) to return to landing page and stop all generation/sound
 - **Dark/Light Mode**: Toggle between color schemes using the button in the top left